mseaman26/01-HTML-CSS-and-Git-Code-Refactor/README.md

 ## Methods Used
 To refactor the HTML code, I looked for anything that looked out of place or redundant.
 This involved eliminating unnecessary div tags, classes, and more.
 I also looked for any elements that did not read semantically.
 Many div tags could be replaced by another element such as main, section, footer, and more.

 To refactor the CSS code, I similarly looked for anything that looked out of place or redundant.
-I looked for repitition, particularly classes or elements that shared the exact same properties and values.
+I looked for repetition, particularly classes or elements that shared the exact same properties and values.
 This also gave me a chance to see more HTML code that needed to be refactored

 ## An Example of some refactored HTML code